ReplenishRadar vs NetSuite: Full ERP vs Focused Inventory Planning

 - E-commerce-native: built specifically for Shopify and Amazon sellers, not adapted from manufacturing ERP workflows.

-- FBA depth: transfer suggestions, inbound plan creation via SP-API, inventory health reports, and reimbursement tracking are core features, not add-ons.
+- FBA depth: restock suggestions, inbound plan creation through Amazon, inventory health reports, and reimbursement tracking are core features, not add-ons.

 - Demand forecasting included: statistical models with seasonal adjustment, not an extra module at extra cost.